gramedia-digital-nusantara/midtranspay/docs/index.rst

 .. note::
     For developing and testing this library's integration with your own code, you will need a **SANDBOX ACCOUNT**, which you can sign up for
-    here: `Veritrans Sandbox Signup`_.
+    here: `Midtrans Sandbox Signup`_.

 .. warning::
-    This software is not associated with or endorsed by Veritrans Indonesia.
+    This software is not associated with or endorsed by Midtrans Indonesia.
     None of the contributers accept any responsiblity for any losses incurred by using this software, unless local laws say otherwise.
 Use at your own risk.